Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - Box-Cox lambda
 - Latitudinal longitude and latitude origins

+`ScreenBlock` occupies 96 bytes.

 `DisplayBlock` contains the shared rendering controls, including two independent angular openings (`userSector` and `metadataSector`), radial limits, the planar cut-off, and normalized X slit limits.
 These are display masks, not WCS parameters.

+`DisplayBlock` has 25 meaningful floats and three trailing padding floats.
+Its std140 backing buffer therefore occupies 112 bytes; Java and the WebGL runner must allocate all 28 floats.

+The Electron validation runner checks the reflected block sizes and active-member offsets against its WebGL buffer mirror.

 The meaning of `sourceViewQuat` depends on the sampling path.
 For observer images in `Latitudinal`, it rotates a solar-world point into that image's observer frame.
 For surface maps, `ImageLayer` uploads the displayed view rotation;